Greece Pet Import Requirements

 All dogs, cats and ferrets leaving Greece for another EU Member State or part 1 or 2 listed third country must:

 Pet owners should consider having serology levels confirmed prior to leaving Greece.
-Even if your pet is not entering an Unlisted Third Country, traveling internationally with the results of this test will ensure a smoother customs clearance in your destination country.
+Even if your pet is not entering an unlisted country, traveling internationally with the results of this test will ensure a smoother customs clearance in your destination country.

-All animals leaving Greece for non-EU countries that do not have specific health certificates must obtain a health certificate in accordance to their destination country requirements prior to the issuance of an export permit.
+All animals leaving Greece for non-EU countries that do not have specific health certificates must obtain a health certificate in accordance with their destination country’s requirements prior to the issuance of an export permit.
 This permit will be issued by agencies in the origin province responsible for the issuance of export permits.

 Importing Other Pet Animals to Greece